 To measure the spindle orientation when they were exposed to 27 T magnetic fields that were parallel to the coverslips in Figure 5-7, we used the Leica DMI4000B fluorescent microscope to get low magnification images.
 Then we used the Picpick software to measure the angles between spindle long axis and the magnetic field lines on these images for Figure 5 as well as the spindle pole angles in Figure 7C.

 The spindle length, width, chromosome distribution, metaphase plate width and the angles between spindle long axis and the magnetic field lines in Figures 6 and 7 were measured by Adobe Photoshop.
 Spindles dimension and chromosome distributions were measured from 4 independent coverslips of CNE-2Z cells and 4 independent coverslips of RPE1 cells that were treated with RO-3306 and CENP-E inhibitors from two independent days.
-Total of 618 CNE-2Z spindles and 452 RPE1 spindles were measured.

 Cell synchronization

+To increase the sample size and ensure strong statistics, we applied a standard drug synchronization protocol by using RO-3306 to arrest cells in G2 (Vassilev 2006, Vassilev et al. 2006), then washout into MG132 to enrich cells in mitosis with intact spindles.
+We then collected many low magnification images to provide reliable statistics.
 RPE1 and CNE-2Z cells were plated onto the pre-cut coverslips 24 h prior to the assay.
 Cells were then treated with RO-3306 (10 μM) for 21 h to arrest cells at late G2 phase.
 After washing with warm PBS for three times, cells were subsequently treated with MG-132 (20 μM) or CENP-E inhibitor (GSK923295, 1 μM) for another 6 h to arrest cells in metaphase or to produce misaligned chromosomes.
 Magnetic field was applied during the last 4 h.

+Statistics

+For quantifications in the manuscript, cells and spindles were counted for each condition from at least three to four independent coverslips or cell culture plates.
+Comparisons between treatments were analyzed by a two-tailed Student t test.
+P values are labeled in the figures for where data were compared.

 Results

-Construction of the biological sample incubation system for 27 T ultra-high Magnet
+Cells survive in 27 T SMF